ekoschik/Windows-classic-samples/Samples/WindowPlacement/Win32Concepts.md

 The API `ShowWindow` can **Maximize**, **Minimize**, and **Restore** a window.

 **Maximized** windows fit the monitor.
-By default, this will moves the window's resize borders *outside* the work area.
+By default, this moves the window's resize borders *outside* the work area.
 Moving the cursor to the top of the monitor and dragging should *move* a Maximized window, not resize, and moving the cursor to the top-right corner of the monitor should put it over the close button.

 **Minimized** windows are normally off-screen and can be restored by clicking on the Taskbar, or pressing Alt-Tab.
-On SKUs without a Shell (or a Taskbar), the default Minimize position is a small size that only shows the window's caption buttons, positioned near the bottom-left corner of the monitor (aka 'parked' or 'iconic').

 If the window is not in a special state like Maximized/Minimized, the window is 'normal', or **Restored**.
 When a normal window becomes Maximized/Minimized, its